lohithveerepalli/playfit/README.md

-# playfit is a react-native app
+# Playfit is a react-native app